giorava/new_profiler/README.md

 > 3. Setting use deconvolved DAPI to False
 >
 > Please try only one of these options at the time.
 If the problem persists consider using an alternative segmentation procedure (to be implemented soon) or retrain CellPose on your data.

+To run **Profile computation**:

+1. Double-check the mask files.
+2. Double check the advanced field `Use deconvolved images for profile computation`
+3. Press `Submit profiler`

+Once the job is completed, you can reorganize the output folder by using `After run cleaning`

 ## Output structure